Rhezan/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Rhezan's Page!
 ---
+# Welcome!
+#### This Page is used for me to learn about GitHub pages and markdown files